 The charming sunken white garden to the north of the hall is set within the footprint of the former winter garden, a small part of which survives.
 This garden was designed by George Carter and another Norfolk garden designer Verity Hanson Smith.

-Possibly the most exciting new development.
-This former kitchen garden; known as Firrendale in the seventeenth century, is to be re imagined from 2020 with shrub, hosta and fern borders.
+Possibly the most exciting current new development.
+This former kitchen garden; known as Firrendale in the seventeenth century, is to be re imagined from 2020 with shrub, hosta and tree fern borders.
 Hedging will form avenues for you to wander and discover new garden rooms and the herbaceous border will be replanted with traditional English country style floral's with colour throughout the open season.

 Lose yourself at Somerleyton